-Legacy Tower is a 4-Star, AAA, 4-Diamond, 150room hotel.
+Legacy Tower is a 4-Star, AAA, 4-Diamond, 150-room hotel.
 Luxurious finishes wrap guests in the warm comfort of home while delivering an opulent escape.

-For its design, Legacy Tower will look to Richmond's vibrant art scene to obtain works by strengthening local artists, further our commitment to Richmond.
-In each room wellneutral finishes will appointed be the comfortable backdrop to the bold art of Richmond's own, creating a truly unique, one-ofa-kind hotel experience.
+For its design, Legacy Tower will look to Richmond's vibrant art scene to obtain works by local artists, further strengthening our commitment to Richmond.
+In each room well-appointed neutral finishes will be the comfortable backdrop to the bold art of Richmond's own, creating a truly unique, one-of-a-kind hotel experience.